hujhax/austin-improv-wiki/Troupes/Mr. Rather.md

 **Mr. Rather** was an improv duo.

 ## Summary
-They described themselves thus:<blockquote>Mr. Rather is [[Performers/Christopher Orf|Christopher Orf]] and [[Performers/Justin Davis|Justin Davis]] teaming up to present the dilemmas of life pitted against the dilemmas of life.</blockquote>
+They described themselves thus:
+> Mr. Rather is [[Performers/Christopher Orf|Christopher Orf]] and [[Performers/Justin Davis|Justin Davis]] teaming up to present the dilemmas of life pitted against the dilemmas of life.

 ## History
 The troupe played a Cagematch on 1/10/08, and a number of other shows at [[Theatres/Coldtowne Theater|Coldtowne Theater]] and [[Theatres/The Hideout Theatre|The Hideout Theatre]], occasionally including guests such as [[Performers/Tom Booker|Tom Booker]] and [[Performers/Kareem Badr|Kareem Badr]].